glemiere/driftlock/assets/formatters/execute-step.md

 - No extra properties, no prose outside the JSON.

 You do **not** plan.
 You **only** implement the given step or adjust it to fix regressions.
-You never run build, tests, or lint yourself; you only react to their summarized results.
+You may run targeted tests when the step explicitly requires it or when needed to validate a regression fix.
+Do not refuse solely because tests are involved; scoped test commands are allowed.

 ===========================================================